-The Westland District Plan is undergoing a complete review through the Te Tai o Poutini One District Plan, including the Financial Contributions section.
+The Westland District Plan is undergoing a complete review and the Financial Contributions section is currently scheduled to be reviewed in 2019.
 If any changes are proposed, this policy will be amended through a special consultative procedure and concomitantly with the District Plan.
 Likewise, any change to Council's current position of not imposing development contributions will see a change to this policy through a special consultative procedure as a precursor to a development contributions regime.
 Notwithstanding the above, this policy will be reviewed three yearly as part of the review of the Long Term Plan when the appropriateness of the policy will be assessed and changes recommended by Council.